 Here are 10 awesome things to see in Iceland:

 - Þingvellir National Park is not only a historic monument for Icelandic history it is also home to the place that two tectonic plates meet creating the Silfra lava fissure.
-This fascinating place has crystal clear glacial water where you can snorkel or SCUBA with a guided tour.
-Visit Þingvellir on a Golden Circle Tour like this one.
+This fascinating area has crystal clear glacial water where you can snorkel or SCUBA with a guided tour.
+I found these fissures with glowing turquoise water absolutely mesmerizing.
+If you don’t want to dive in, you can walk around the area and stay dry.
+You can visit Þingvellir on a Golden Circle Tour like this one.

 - You’ve heard of geysers, maybe even seen one at Yellowstone National Park.
 Did you know the word geyser comes from the Icelandic Geysir area?
-Here you can see the famous Strokkur shoot water high in the air every few minutes.
+Here you can see the famous Strokkur geyser shoot water high in the air every few minutes.
 The area also has lots of bubbling mud pools and other evidence of geothermal activity.
+The area is not too large and can be seen in less than an hour or so.
+Be sure to take your time to marvel at the geyser and imagine what people must have felt before they knew the science behind how these phenomenon work.
+It truly is awe inspiring to see the hot water forcefully shoot from a hole in the ground.
 Stop by Geysir in your own vehicle or visit on a Golden Circle Tour like this one.

-- Nearly every visitor to Iceland plans to visit the Blue Lagoon thermal pools.
+- Nearly every visitor to Iceland plans to visit the Blue Lagoon thermal pools for a therapeutic soak in the milky blue waters.
 Be sure to make your reservation in advance as it books up in high season.
 You can also check out some other thermal baths like the Secret Lagoon.
 Get your tickets in advance here.

 - Seljalandsfoss waterfall is located on Iceland’s southern coast and is fed by the glacial ice cap on Eyjafjallajökull volcano.
 You can walk on the path behind the waterfall and get soaked by the water droplets.
 Take a guided tour of the southern coast and visit Skógafoss waterfall too.